 Individuals who only monitor legislation and/or observe committee hearings and legislative floor debate do not need to register or report their activities.

-Registrations filed October 1, 2014 or later expire on January 8, 2017, unless the lobbyist or lobbyist employer terminates the registration on an earlier date.
+Registrations filed October 1, 2018 or later expire in January 2021, unless the lobbyist or lobbyist employer terminates the registration on an earlier date.

 Lobbyist employers may terminate registrations by submitting a written statement identifying which lobbyist is being terminated and as of what date.

 A lobbyist must file an L-2 for the last month or portion thereof for which he or she was registered.
-For example, if lobbying activities conclude on May 23, an L-2 covering May 1 to May 23 would be filed on or before June 15 and must include the termination notice.
+For example, if lobbying activities conclude on May 23, an L-2 covering May activity would be filed on or before June 15 and must include the termination notice.

-A lobbyist may temporarily suspend a registration by notifying the Commission in writing that no lobbying will be done for a specific period of time, no lobbying expenditures will be made during the time specified and no compensation will be earned for lobbying.
+A lobbyist may temporarily suspend a registration by amending the registration to indicate the months in which no lobbying will be done for a specific time, no lobbying expenditures will be made during the time specified and no compensation will be earned for lobbying.
 During the period of the suspension, no monthly L-2 reports are required.
-A lobbyist who has suspended a registration reinstates it by notifying the Commission in writing that s/he is reactivating the registration.
-The reinstatement letter must either confirm that the L-1 on file for the employer-client is still accurate or include an amended L-1.
-A registration suspended by the employer must be reinstated by that employer.